Todd Palin: Other

 As of late 2009, Palin was a community volunteer who worked in youth sports, coaching hockey and basketball.

 He was a judge in the 2008 Miss Alaska pageant.

 In August 2012, Palin became a contestant on the NBC celebrity reality competition series Stars Earn Stripes.

 Thoroughbred racehorse First Dude, named after Palin's nickname, finished second at the 2010 Preakness Stakes and won the 2011 Hollywood Gold Cup.

 Champion snowmachine racer

 Palin is a four-time champion of the Tesoro Iron Dog, the world's longest snowmachine race, which traces the path of the Iditarod race with an extra journey of several hundred miles to Fairbanks added.

-Palin has competed in the Tesoro every year since 1993.
+Palin had competed in the Tesoro every year from 1993 to at least 2007.
 His racing teammate is Scott Davis, with whom he won in 2007.
 He has previously raced with Dusty Van Meter in the race, and they were co-champions in 2000 and 2002.
 In 1995, Palin partnered with Dwayne Drake for his first win.